Ixitxachitl/thermal_camera/readme.md

 ## MJPEG Stream

-The thermal camera integration also provides an MJPEG stream accessible at `http://<local-ip>:8169/mjpeg`.
+The thermal camera integration provides an MJPEG stream accessible at `http://<local-ip>:<mjpeg_port>/mjpeg`.
 This can be added as a camera entity in Home Assistant or viewed directly in a web browser on the same network.
-The IP address (`<local-ip>`) will be automatically determined by the integration.
+The IP address (`<local-ip>`) and port (`<mjpeg_port>`) will be automatically determined by the integration based on the configuration.

 ### Interfacing with the T-Lite Output Stream
 For interfacing with the output stream of the M5Stack T-Lite in Home Assistant using the MJPEG integration, use the `/stream` endpoint from the device IP.
 Note that this integration does not use the `/stream` endpoint directly; instead, it uses JSON data to render its own image.